find ... (string function)

 valid types matching pattern

 String to search for.
-If the parameter of type parameter set, see description in nexdt box below.
+If the parameter of type set, see description in nexdt box below.
 Values of other types (e.g. numerals) are converted to strings.

 Alt.
 2